xcart/xcart-docs/_pages/kb_en/general_setup/store_security/changing_the_admin_panel_url_(x-cart_5.2.7+).md

 That is it, no other steps are needed.

 {% note info %}
-Sometimes chnages need time to propagate in the web.
-If the new admin URL is not displayed properly in your browser, try cleaning the browser cache.
+The changes may need time to propagate in the web.

+If the new admin URL is not displayed properly in your browser, redeploy your X-Cart store using the **System tools** -> **Cache management** section of your store Admin area.

+Clean browser cache as well.
 {% endnote %}

 From now on do not forget to access your admin panel using the new URL, because the default one is becomes unavailable.